Locally accurate tensor networks for thermal states and time evolution: Introduction

 This problem has been previously explored for ground states: that such local approximations exist in 1d gapped models has been shown in a mathematically rigorous way.
 First, with matrix product operators (MPOs) \cite{huang2015computing,schuch2017matrix} and more recently with MPS \cite{Dalzell_2019,huang2019approximating,huang2020computing}, as well as with projected entangled pairs (PEPS) for 2D ground states with an area law \cite{huang2019approximating,huang2020computing} (see \cite{Huang2019matrixproductstate} for a perspective).
 For thermal states and time evolution, previous results indicate that it is possible to simulate specific local properties in an efficient way \cite{Hastings_2008,Kliesch_2014}.
 However, it was previously not known whether there exist particular tensor networks that approximate \emph{all} the local properties of a system with a bond dimension independent of system size.

 Here we address this question, by constructing tensor networks with a provably small bond dimension that approximate, for \emph{any} local operator $A$ and in any spatial dimension: \begin{itemize} \item Thermal expectation values $\langle A \rangle_\beta \equiv\tr{A \frac{e^{-\beta H}}{Z}}$. \item The Heisenberg time evolution $e^{-itH}Ae^{itH}$. \end{itemize} By linearity, they also approximate extensive sums of local observables $A=\frac{1}{N} \sum^N_{x=0} A_x$.
 The results hold for Hamiltonians $H$ that are short-ranged, but not necessarily translation-invariant.
 The bond dimension has a similar dependence on $\beta$ and $t$ as previous global approximations, but it now does not grow with system size.

 Notably, our constructions are explicit, and give rise to algorithms that can in principle be implemented in practice.
+While these are likely less efficient or more cumbersome to implement than other known methods used in practice, the advantage is that we have performance guarantees.
+These do not currently exist for most algorithms used in practice, such as the paradigmatic DMRG algorithm.
+Theoretical guarantees for certain algorithms support the fact that state-of-the-art methods give accurate results.
+This is because said guarantees show that the methods target quantities that can in principle be computed efficiently.

-We achieve this with the aid of previous results on global approximations \cite{Osborne_2006,Hastings_2006,Kliesch_2014,Molnar_2015,kuwahara2020improved}, combined with ideas that allow us to exploit the locality of the problem.
+We prove these guarantees with the aid of previous results on global approximations \cite{Osborne_2006,Hastings_2006,Kliesch_2014,Molnar_2015,kuwahara2020improved}, combined with ideas that allow us to exploit the locality of the problem.
 For thermal states, this is the principle usually known as the \emph{local indistinguishability} \cite{Michalakis_2013,Kliesch_2014,Schwarz_2017,brandao2019finite}, which relies on the \emph{clustering of correlations} \cite{brandao2019finite,bluhm2021exponential}.
 For time evolution it is the Lieb-Robinson bound \cite{lieb1972finite,Bravyi_2006}.
 We also introduce a tensor network construction of a linear map that outputs different PEPO approximations for the unitary dynamics of local operators depending on their support, which may be of independent interest.

 We then show how these results allow us to compute quantities of interest.
 We focus on approximations to auto-correlation functions (such as current operators in transport problems \cite{Barthel_2009,Karrasch_2012,Karrasch_2013,Barthel_2013,Tiegel_2014,Karrasch_2015,bertini2020finitetemperature}), and time-dependent local expectation values in quantum quenches \cite{Karrasch_2014,White_2018,leviatan2017quantum,Kloss_2018,Paeckel_2019}.
 These two are particularly relevant to current experiments in quantum simulation platforms such as cold atoms, superconducting qubits or trapped ions, since they are some of the most easily measurable and informative quantities.